oxidecomputer/humility/README.md

   a halt.
 To recover from this condition, send an explicit ^C to the running GDB and continue from the resulting stop.

-- `usb`: Attach directly via USB to a debug probe
+- `usb`: Attach directly via USB to a debug probe.
+When multiple probes are plugged in via USB, a probe index must be specified as a suffix (e.g., `usb-0`, `usb-1`, etc.)  To determine which probe is which, examine the serial number in the output of `humility probe`.

 ### Archive